yykids/Storage-Object-Storage/en/console-guide.md

 ### Copy Objects
 Copy objects to create  new objects.
 Create an object under a new name to the container which has an object to copy, or copy objects to another container.

+### Delete Objects
+Delete selected object.

+### Prefix search
+If you enter a prefix in the search window and click the **Search** button, you can see the search results of containers, folders, and object that begin with the typed-in prefix.
+Container list searches containers, and object list searches folders and objects.